-Thank you for your interest in improving the inclusivity, safety, and accessibility of the fitness space you use.
-This tool provides you with a checklist of things to look for when considering if a fitness space is accessible for 2SLGBTQ+ individuals, including those who might face additional access barriers.
-Populations who have intersecting identities and experience additional barriers include people who have disabilities, larger bodies, or histories of trauma, all of which are experiences disproportionately affecting 2SLGBTQ+ communities.
+Thank you for your interest in improving the inclusivity, safety, and accessibility of your fitness space.
+This tool provides you with a checklist of things to look for when considering if your fitness space is accessible for 2SLGBTQ+ individuals.
+The assessment also includes consideration of factors for those who might face additional access barriers such as people who live with disabilities, larger bodies, or histories of trauma, all of which are experiences disproportionately affecting 2SLGBTQ+ populations.
+While you may feel uncomfortable considering some of these items or may find yourself checking more than you expected, we encourage you to be as accurate as possible to identify areas for growth.